 Figure 7.
-Performance Comparison for Random Forest Classifiers Trained on Different Feauture Groups
+Accuracy of random forest models trained on Different Feauture Groups

 The study selected the random forest classifier fitted with all the features for model tuning and cross-validation.
 The GridSearchCV method from the Sklearn library is applied to search for the best hyperparameter combination for the classifier from a preset searching grid of multiple 'max_depth' and 'n_estimator' values.
 K-fold method is applied in cross-validation, and the fold number is set to 5.